Online RN – BSN

 - Courses and start dates

 It is recommended that students map out the courses they plan to take from beginning to end before starting the program.
 Students can see course offerings in the Nursing Carousel and the Non-nursing Course Rotation.
 There are a number of ways students can roll out their course progression.
 Students may complete all non-nursing coursework in the beginning of the program or opt to take non-nursing courses as they are progressing through the nursing core.
-However, students may only have 6 credit hours of outstanding non-nursing credit left when registering for NUR 49800 Nursing Capstone course.
-There are certain things to consider when choosing courses:
+All non-nursing coursework, including the University Civics requirement, must be completed prior to enrolling in the capstone course NUR 49800.

 Nursing Courses: